We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, these effects need to be studied further before firm conclusions can be drawn.

-Bottom Line: Garcinia cambogia may have some anti-diabetic effects and may also help protect against stomach ulcers and damage to the digestive tract.
+Garcinia cambogia may have some anti-diabetes effects.
+It may also help protect against stomach ulcers and digestive tract damage.

-That said, supplements are not regulated by the US Food and Drug Administration (FDA).
+That said, supplements are not regulated by the FDA.

 That means there’s no guarantee that the actual content of HCA in your supplements will match the HCA content on the label.